KRM7/gapp/docs/stop-conditions.md

 # Stop conditions

 The stop condition of the GAs determine when the run will be terminated.
-By default, a run will stop when reaching the maximum number of generations specified in `solve()`, or in the case where no number was specified there, it will be the number of generations set using `max_gen()`, or the default
+By default, a run will only stop when reaching the maximum number of generations specified in `solve()`, or in the case where no maximum was specified there, it will be the number of generations set using `max_gen()`, or the default
 value: